Last Updated on November 4, 2022 by Angie

 Dozens of museums and galleries of all different sizes and themes are scattered around the city, with the Cultural District downtown having one of the highest concentrations of these galleries.

 In fact, the Pittsburgh Cultural Trust sponsors Gallery Crawls downtown four times a year, typically on Friday nights.
 During these crawls, all of the galleries are free and open to the public.

 There's also generally live music, free performances, venues where you can make your own art projects, and even a night market complete with tons of local food and crafts vendors.

 We checked out the recent gallery crawl in March 2016 that coincided with the 200th anniversary of Pittsburgh's incorporation as a city.
 What we appreciated the most was the opportunity to explore cool little corners of downtown that we had never been to before- all for free!

 Art Galleries in Downtown Pittsburgh

-Making our way down Liberty Avenue and up Penn Avenue, we checked out the Pastoral Noir exhibit at Wood Street Galleries (with creepy sculptures of animals involving things like bees and butterflies suspended in air), Shaw Galleries (tons of really awesome historical maps for purchase), and the abstract SPACE gallery and 707/709 Penn Galleries that really need to be seen to be understood.
+Making our way down Liberty Avenue and up Penn Avenue, we checked out the Pastoral Noir exhibit at Wood Street Galleries (with creepy sculptures of animals involving things like bees and butterflies suspended in air), and Shaw Galleries (tons of really awesome historical maps for purchase).

 Pittsburgh could definitely use more spots like this one.